 Everything we do requires energy, but we only really notice when it’s time to pay.
 Whether for home heating and electricity, gasoline or other consumer goods, bills and invoices increasingly include information about the carbon dioxide emissions generated by the products and services we use.

-- Housing: Aware that information is the key to effective action, the French government has made it mandatory to obtain an energy performance certificate (EPC) whenever a residential, office or commercial building is built, sold or placed on the rental market.
+- Housing energy performance: The French government has made it mandatory to obtain an energy performance certificate (EPC) whenever a residential, office or commercial building is built, sold or placed on the rental market.
 Issued by an independent expert, the EPC estimates the building’s annual energy consumption and its impact in terms of greenhouse gas (ghg) Gas with physical properties that cause the Earth's atmosphere to warm up.
 There are a number of naturally occurring greenhouse gases... emissions.
+Initially used purely for indicative purposes, the EPC is increasingly required for certain lease agreements, sales agreements and loans (see Close-Up: “Housing: The French Energy Performance Certificate”).

-It also provides recommendations for improving the building’s energy efficiencyIn economic terms, energy efficiency refers to the efforts made to reduce the energy consumption of a system... isn’t just a job for governments and industries.
-Consumers are also getting into the act.
+Improving energy efficiencyIn economic terms, energy efficiency refers to the efforts made to reduce the energy consumption of a system... isn’t just a job for governments and industries.
+Consumers are also increasingly involved.